Slynova-Org/fence/README.md

 ```

 After setting all of your policies in a bootstrap file you may want to create condition.<br>
-This can be done by using the `can` method of `Guard` with an object (in this example I'm using an object `user` that you can find [in the stubs directory of testing](https://github.com/RomainLanz/node-fence/blob/master/tests/stubs/user.js).
+This can be done by using the `can` method of `Guard` with an object.

+> :point_right: In all of these exemples the variable `user` is an object that you can find [in the stubs directory of testing](https://github.com/RomainLanz/node-fence/blob/master/tests/stubs/user.js).

 ```javascript
 /**